 Bethany says that if you really can’t face an entire hour at the gym then ten minutes of anything is better than nothing at all.
 “You’re probably going to be able to find ten minutes in your day to work out,” says Bethany.
 “Go for a walk in your lunch hour that goes up hills and steps, blast the music and dance at home while you’re getting ready in the morning, or sit on your exercise bike in front of the morning news.
 You’ll start enjoying it and probably find that ten minutes has magically become 40 minutes, and you’re having fun.
 Set attainable goals, but if you don’t decide to do anything then you never will.
 So get up and move and the rest will follow.”

 Bethany is a big believer that you can have it all and loves sugar, so switches milk chocolate for strawberries dipped in melted dark chocolate with added Himalayan salt (try it, you’ll be hooked).
 Another genius health hack is using Kombucha as a mixer with vodka or other spirits when you’re partying with friends.
 “It’s fun, it’s fruity, delicious and it’s packed with probiotics which help fight off hangovers,” says Bethany.

 Kombucha is the first thing that’s going on our shopping list today, after a long dance about at home!

-If you’re in New York and want to try out one of Bethany’s brilliant workouts then check her videos out and she’ll let you know which workouts she’s going to be doing and when.
+If you’re in New York and want to try out one of Bethany’s brilliant workouts then check their videos out and they’ll let you know which workouts they’re going to be doing and when.

-As she says herself, “prepare to be challenged.
+As Bethany says, “prepare to be challenged.
 Not because the moves are impossible and hard but because the moves make you think and perform.”